PowerMusic Class Notes

 Hand drums are always a good idea if available.

 It’s always a great idea to have thought/feeling-provoking questions ready, and fortunately music lends itself to several of them.
-It’s not always easy for people to come up with one or more specific emotions contained in a tune, but you can guide listeners with these types of questions:
+It’s not always easy for people to come up with one or more specific emotions contained in a tune, but you can guide listeners into a more somatic experience of music with these types of questions:

 - When you hear this music, close your eyes: what do you see?

 - When you hear this music, what do you taste?